NicolasMiramon/LabGuide/006-workflows.md

 Create or import a new user with a manager assign (in our case Alex meyer) and assign Office 365 application.

+I our case we have created the user Elise Dupont in Okta.

 ![](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/006-1/image26.png)

 You will be able to visualise the flow execution in real time by clicking on "Execution History" on the main flow.